-Polar co-solutes have been found to impact the size and shape of selfassembled amphiphile extractants in a manner consistent with the competition of energetic contributions from different types of hydrogen bonding (i.e. between the polar solutes with the amphiphile, between solutes of the same and different types).
-Necessarily, this is a concentration dependent phenomena and is sensitive to the number of hydrogen bond donor and acceptor sites on the co-solutes.
+Molecular simulation combined with detailed hydrogen bond network analysis predict that polar co-solutes impact the size and shape of selfassembled amphiphile extractants in a manner consistent with the competition of energetic contributions from different types of hydrogen bonding (i.e., between the polar solutes with the amphiphile, between solutes of the same and different types).
+Necessarily, this is a concentration dependent phenomenon and is sensitive to the number of hydrogen bond donor and acceptor sites on the co-solutes.

-Using a well-known liquid-liquid extraction system as a test case, we originally hypothesized that the self-assembly of a representative diglycolomide extractant (TODGA) would differ based upon the hydrogen bond properties of co-extracted $H_2O$ and $HNO_3$ , as has been observed in analogous aqueous studies of amphiphile self-assembly [16, 15].
-Through detailed molecular dynamics simulations, graph theoretical and clustering analysis of the intermolecular interactions, this work reveals a surprising breadth of the affect of hydrogen bonding, and more importantly competition of those interactions, upon amphiphile aggregation.
-Consider that at low water concentration in the organic phase, individual $H_2O$ support TODGA self-assembly through local bridging hydrogen bond interactions.
-Yet as $[H_2O]{(org)}$ increases, H2O...H2O hydrogen bonding and self-solvation drives the formation of large $(H_2O)n$ clusters that shift the TODGA self-assembly paradigm into an extended aggregation framework - based upon TODGA clusters adsorbed to the periphery of $(H_2O)n$ .
-There is thus concentration dependent competition of H2O hydrogen bonding with TODGA (which is favored at low $[H_2O]{(org)}$ and $H_2O...H_2O$ hydrogen bonding (which is favored at high $[H_2O]{(org)}).$
+Using a well-known liquid-liquid extraction system as a test case, we originally hypothesized that the self-assembly of a representative diglycolomide extractant (TODGA) would differ based upon the hydrogen bond properties of co-extracted $H_2O$ and $HNO_3$ , as has been observed in analogous aqueous studies of amphiphile self-assembly [17, 16].
+Yet graph theoretical and clustering analysis of the network of intermolecular interactions reveals a surprising breadth of the affect of hydrogen bonding, and more importantly competition of those interactions, upon amphiphile aggregation.
+Consider that at low water concentration in the organic phase, individual H2O molecules support TODGA self-assembly through local bridging hydrogen bond interactions.
+Yet as $[H_2O]{org}$ increases, $H_2O...H_2O$ hydrogen bonding and self-solvation drives the formation of large $(H_2O)n$ clusters that shift the TODGA selfassembly paradigm into an extended aggregation framework - based upon TODGA clusters adsorbed to the periphery of $(H_2O)n$ .
+There is thus concentration dependent competition of H2O hydrogen bonding with TODGA (which is favored at low [H2O]org) and H2O...H2O hydrogen bonding (which is favored at high $|H_2O|{org}$ ).

 The introduction of a competing hydrogen bonding co-solute, in this case $HNO_3$ which is co-extracted with $H_2O$ in LLE systems, introduces an additional degree of freedom as it pertains to the hydrogen bonding network that drives TODGA self-assembly pathways.
 The large number of accepting hydrogen bond sites in $HNO_3$ out-compete $H_2O...H_2O$ hydrogen bonding.
 As such, when nitric acid is introduced into the organic solution it prevents the formation of large $(H_2O)n$ and thus limits the formation of extended TODGA aggregation.
-Nitric acid can thus be considered a solute that fosters the growth of small and medium-sized amphiphile assemblies with a composition of TODGA- $H_2O-HNO_3$ as $[HNO_3]{(org)}$ increases.
+Nitric acid can thus be considered a solute that fosters the growth of small and medium-sized amphiphile assemblies with a composition of TODGA-H2O-HNO3 as $[HNO_3]{org}$ increases.

 The presence of water and acid in non-polar media is experimentally wellknown to enhance self-assembly of amphiphiles extractants in LLE systems.
-[21, 18, 12, 25, 26] Yet the coextraction of these solutes has prevented rigorous control over their organic phase concentration [19, 17, 18, 21] and thus prevented mechanistic insight.
+[22, 19, 13, 26, 27] Yet the coextraction of these solutes has prevented rigorous control over their organic phase concentration [20, 18, 19, 22] and thus prevented mechanistic insight.
 Broadly implicit within the literature is the supposition that $HNO_3$ rather than $H_2O$ is responsible for enhanced extractant aggregation, although a synergistic effect has also been attributed.
 Instead, this work provides evidence for self-assembly that is driven by intense competition between different hydrogen bond environments, where concentration of those environments plays a key role.
 Within conditions related to LLE we propose that water as a polar co-solute is the primary driving force behind extractant aggregation.
 This work forms the basis for a fundamental understanding of how varying hydrogen bond characteristics and solvation properties influence self-assembly of amphiphiles in non-polar media.
 Further, as it pertains to LLE, the results from this work will help within the experimental design of separations systems that can tune aggregation behavior to influence separations efficiency.